Demo and Testing

 Initial device management set up is complicated (check out our helpful step-by-step guide)

 They cannot handle video walls larger than two screens.

 We therefore recommend ChromeOS only if you are an existing Google device user.

 For more information on ChromeOS devices please see our ChromeOS device deployment guide.

-We recommend the Mac Mini to those who are already invested in the Apple ecosystem and want to deploy more.
+We recommend MacoS to those who are already heavily invested in the Apple ecosystem and want to deploy more.

 If you have any further questions regarding devices, please reach out to us at email@example.com or by using the blue chat icon within the app.